 Sept.
-14 has been a big date for international hockey as the United States pulled off a huge upset and Canada getting redemption.
-In the National Hockey League, a pair of Hall of Fame twins made their debut and a playoff hero in Motown called it a career.
+14 has been a big date for international hockey as the United States pulled off a huge upset and Canada got redemption.
+In the NHL, a pair of Hall of Fame twins made their debut, a playoff hero in Motown called it a career, and a team advanced to the Stanley Cup Final for the first time in two decades.
+It is time for our daily journey through the years to relive all the best moments this date has to offer.

 World Cup Takes Center Stage